Informal Anarchist Federation: Adinolfi shooting

 On 7 May 2012, 53-year-old Roberto Adinolfi, CEO of the nuclear power company Ansaldo Nucleare, was attacked and wounded as he left his home in Genoa.
 He was shot in the knees by two men on a motorbike.
 The attackers fired three shots, fracturing Adinolfi's right knee.
-The action was claimed by a group calling itself 'Olga Cell of the FAI/FRI' in a four-page communique sent to Italian daily newspaper Corriere della Sera.
+The action was claimed by a group calling itself "Olga Cell of the FAI/FRI" in a four-page communique sent to the Corriere della Sera.
 The cell takes its name from imprisoned SPF member Olga Ikonomidou, and had claimed several other attacks.
-The shooting (and continued threats against the Italian state tax collection agency) prompted the Italian Interior Minister Annamaria Cancellieri to assign 18,000 police officers to security detail following the attack.

-Two anarchists, Alfredo Cospito, 46 and Nicola Gai, 35 were arrested in Turin in mid September 2012 for the attack on Adinolfi.
+The shooting and continued threats against the Italian state tax collection agency prompted the Italian Interior Minister Annamaria Cancellieri to assign 18,000 police officers to security detail following the attack.
+Two anarchists (Alfredo Cospito, aged 46, and Nicola Gai, aged 35) were arrested in Turin in mid September 2012 for the attack on Adinolfi.
 Cospito and Gai were sentenced In November 2013 to 10 years 8 months and 9 years, 4 months respectively for the attack which was assigned a terrorism designation by the court.